 In contrast to ‘staircase’ approaches, which predominate in many European countries, Housing First projects do not require homeless people to show evidence of being ‘housing ready’ before they are offered long-term stable accommodations.
 Housing First projects place homeless people directly into long-term, self-contained housing with no requirement that they progress through transitional programmes.

 However, Housing First does not mean "housing only": Substantial and multidisciplinary social support is provided to the re-housed homeless people assertively, though it is not a condition for them to participate in and comply with therapies or show sobriety and they cannot loose their tenancy for failing to do so.

-In Europe, the Housing First approach to homelessness is currently tested in a number of cities and some evaluations are going on at a local level.
-The Housing First Europe project started 1st August 2011 and is planned to last until July 2013.
-It is implemented through a work programme which has two principle strands: A research and evaluation strand and a mutual learning strand.
+In Europe, the Housing First approach to homelessness has been tested in a number of cities and some evaluations have been going on at a local level.
+The Housing First Europe project started 1st August 2011 and ended as planned in July 2013.
+It was implemented through a work programme which had two principle strands: A research and evaluation strand and a mutual learning strand.